Oakland Unlawful Gun Possession Lawyer

 The consequences of a criminal conviction could haunt you for the rest of your life.
 If you have been charged with unlawful gun possession, you must present the most vigorous defense possible to avoid a conviction.

-Start working on your strategy today when you meet with a respected unlawful gun possession lawyer in Oakland, CA. Contact attorney Seth Morris at Morris Law to schedule your confidential consultation through our secured contact form or by phone at 510-225-9955.
+Start working on your strategy today when you meet with a respected gun charge lawyer in Oakland, CA. Contact attorney Seth Morris at Morris Law to schedule your confidential consultation through our secured contact form or by phone at 510-225-9955.